alexhegit/Playing-with-ROCm/tools/vllm_gadget/README.md

-I put some help scipts to using vLLM with ROCm.
+I put some help scripts for using vLLM with ROCm.

 ## File List: